EnergySystemsModellingLab/MUSE_OS/docs/application-flow.rst

 Investment
 ~~~~~~~~~~

 In the investment step is where new capacity is added to the different assets managed by the agents.
-This investment might be needed to cover an increase in demand (now and forecast) or to match decommissioned assets, typically to do both.
+This investment might be needed to cover an increase in demand (between now and forecast) or to match decommissioned assets, typically to do both.

 The following graph summarises the process.